BatoolMM/R-markdown/_episodes/10-knitr-styling.md

 To use cross-references, you will need:

-A bookdown output format: Cross-referencing is not provided directly within the base rmarkdown package, but is provided as an extension in bookdown (Xie 2020c).
+- A bookdown output format: Cross-referencing is not provided directly within the base rmarkdown package, but is provided as an extension in bookdown (Xie 2020c).
 We must therefore use an output format from bookdown (e.g., html_document2, pdf_document2, and word_document2, etc.) in the YAML output field.

-A caption to your figure (or table): Figures without a caption will be included directly as images and will therefore not be a numbered figure.
+- A caption to your figure (or table): Figures without a caption will be included directly as images and will therefore not be a numbered figure.

-A labeled code chunk: This provides the identifier for referencing the figure generated by the chunk.
+- A labeled code chunk: This provides the identifier for referencing the figure generated by the chunk.

 After these conditions are met, we can make cross-references within the text using the syntax \@ref(type:label), where label is the chunk label and type is the environment being referenced (e.g. tab, fig, or eqn).
 An example is provided below:

-add to yaml
+We've already installed bookdown in our setup steps at the beginning of the workshop, but we need to make sure to load the `bookdown` library.

+_Add_ into your `load-data-libraries` code chunk:

+> ```{r}
+> #load bookdown for cross-referencing
+> library(bookdown)
+>```

+We also need to change the output in the yaml to a bookdown specification so, change the output yaml in the yaml to the following(the rest stays the same.):

 ```
 ...
 ouput: